Raiper34/awesome-phaser/README.md

 Boilerplates
 ---
+[Orange Games Boilerplate](https://github.com/orange-games/phaser-ts-boilerplate) The boilerplate we use internally at Orange Games
 [Phaser Starter](https://github.com/oliverbenns/phaser-starter) Simple starter project to get a Phaser game environment up and running with ease.
 With Webpack, ES6 transpiling, page reloading and Github page publishing.
 [Phaser Webpack Loader](https://github.com/goldfire/phaser-webpack-loader) Asset loader for Phaser + Webpack.
 [brunch-phaser](https://github.com/samme/brunch-phaser) a [Brunch](http://brunch.io) skeleton for making games with Phaser.
 You can use CoffeeScript, ES6, TypeScript, or plain JavaScript.